How To Add Markdown And Syntax Highlighting To Django

 ])

-There is not much to this function.
-It takes a single argument and returns it as an argument in the markdown function along with the desired extension options.
+function along with the desired extension options.
 The Python-Markdown library provides quite a few extensions.
 You can read more about them in their documentation and add additional extensions if desired.
 The first two extensions allow for fenced code and syntax highlighting of said code.
 The last extension treats newlines as hard breaks.
 This is a quality of life thing for me.

-Putting this all together, your markdown_extras.py file should look like this:
+Putting this all together, your markdown_extras.py

 from django import template